3a4oT/Texture/examples/SPMWithIGListKit/README.md

 ## What This Example Shows

-- Enabling IGListKit trait in a SPM package
+- Using Texture with IGListKit in a SPM package
 - Using Pure Swift API for Texture + IGListKit integration
-- Testing that trait activation works correctly
+- Testing the integration works correctly

 ## Key Files

-- **Package.swift** - Shows how to enable IGListKit trait
+- **Package.swift** - Shows how to configure Texture with IGListKit
-- **Tests/** - Verifies trait enables IGListKit dependency correctly
+- **Tests/** - Verifies IGListKit integration works correctly

 ## Package.swift Configuration